 The Recovery Camp Nursing Scholarship supports a first year nursing student with $1000 per year, over 3 years of their degree.
 The scholarship also includes the opportunity to attend Recovery Camp as part of nursing clincial placement requirements (pending School approval), with the student’s program expenses covered.

-To be considered for this scholarship, applicants must also submit a UAC Equity application in addition to the UOW Scholarship application, including a one (1) page statement outlining their interest and commitment to working well with people with lived experience of mental illess.
-UAC Equity applications will open from 2nd April 2025.
+To be considered for this scholarship, applicants must include a one (1) page statement outlining their interest and commitment to working well with people with lived experience of mental illness

 Value